yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 ---
 title: "An introduction to the Statistics in reproducibility module"

-teaching: A fair bit of time.
+teaching: "While the time you will need will very much depend on your prior background, we think it should take on average about 20 hours (so, for instance 5 weeks working 4 hours per week).   "

-exercises: As many as possible.
+exercises: "There are a few questions and exercises in this module.
+We strongly recommend you try to assess your working knowledge of the module with these.
+Please contact us (email: ) or feedback to us through our github repository (github.com/repronim/module-stat) with any feedback you think would be useful.  "

 questions:
 - "Who is this modulde for ?"
 - "How can I get some help if I get stuck on solving for an exercise or a question ?"
 - "How can I validate this module ?"
 - "When and where are the future ReproNim training workshops ?"

 objectives:
-- "Teach (non statistician / applied math) neuroimagers about the statistical aspects of reproducibility "
+- "Teach (non statistician / applied math) neuroimagers about the statistical aspects of reproducibility"
 - "Make this a collaborative enterprise: you can improve this module if you know how to do a pull request, which is taught to you in module 'the informatics basics of reproducibility (module 0)"
 - "This module should give you a critical eye on most of the current literature and the knowledge to do solid work"